Course Overview

 Prior to working in the public sector, he worked in the printing industry where he introduced the first computer setting facility to the Commercial Printing Sector in Ireland.
 He was also Ireland’s Graphic Designer of the Year.

-Working with Portobello Institute for the past 7 years he is Programme Manager for the Facilities Management BSc and MSc Programmes.
+Working with Portobello Institute for the past 7 years he is Programme Lead for the Workplace and Facilities Management BSc, PGC and MSc Programmes.
 He also provides student support and mentoring on the Institutes IWFM Programmes along with lecturing on the Institutes CSR, Customer Relations, Strategic Management and Risk Management Programmes.

 His main reason for working with Portobello Institute is to continue working with people on their personal and career development while sharing with them his world of work experiences.